-The Panel noted that the women in the advertisement are depicted in lingerie, and considered that this is a depiction of partial nudity.
+The Panel noted that the women depicted are topless, with their beasts covered, and considered that this is a depiction of partial nudity.

 Are the issues of sexuality and nudity treated with sensitivity to the relevant audience?

 The Panel noted that the definition of sensitivity in the Practice Note is "understanding and awareness to the needs and emotions of others".